American Muscle Car Hemi Engine Restoration & Repair /

 This is a 392 Hemi Block.
 I am torquing the main caps to final torque values.
 Note the studs.
 This allows greater clamping force.
 Being a two bolt main design, studs are mandatory.

 This the final product.
 A blown 392 Hemi.
 It has just finished running .
 The blower shop provides the 6-71 huffer.
-It is 50% underdriven.
-The exhaust temps ran over 800 degrees.
+It is 8% underdriven.
+The exhaust temps run a bit warmer than naturally aspirated.

 This is a modern aftermarket 426 Hemi block.
 I feel these are superior to older castings.
 They are beefier and infinitely stronger.
 Look at the tops of the 10.5 to 1 forged pistons.
 They protrude 1/2" above the deck.
 Not to worry, it runs on pump gas.